MicrosoftDocs/azure-reference-other/stream-analytics-docs/getmetadatapropertyvalue.md

 #### To query *all possible* adapter-related properties as a record:
 `SELECT GetMetadataPropertyValue(ehInput, 'EventHub') AS myEHPropertiesRecord FROM ehInput`

+### IoT Hub properties when routed to Event Hubs endpoints
+When using IoT Hub routing feature to Event Hubs endpoints, the property will be available by reading properties from Event Hubs, here are the list of properties that can be retrieved in this case:
+* IoTConnectionDeviceId
+* IoTAuthMethod
+* IoTAuthGenerationId
+* IoTEnqueueTime
+* IoTMessageSource
+* IoTConnectionModuleId
+* IoTInterfaceName

+Example:
+`SELECT GetMetadataPropertyValue(ehInput, '[EventHub].[IoTConnectionDeviceId]') AS myIoTDeviceId FROM ehInput`

 ## Default metadata properties for IoT Hub
 * EnqueuedTime
 * CorrelationId